Nytra/ResoniteInterprocessLib/README.md

 messenger.SendValue<int>("TestValue", 637);
 ```

-It's not much use to send a value if nothing in the other process knows to receive it.
+Here's how to receive a value in the other process.

 ```
 messenger.ReceiveValue<int>("TestValue", (val) =>